Boondocking with Bambi: 2 Weeks of Solar-Powered Living

-- Lithium batteries.
-In a nutshell, very light, very expensive.
-You can draw down the entire charge of the battery but they seem to not do well charging in cold climates.
-And did I mention super expensive?
+Lithium batteries.
+In a nutshell: very light, very expensive.
+You can draw down the entire charge of the battery but charging them in a cold climate below freezing temperatures can kill them.

 Lesson 4: Battery depth of charge.
 Turns out unless you buy really expensive lithium batteries, you can’t actually use 100% of your battery charge if you want your batteries to last.
 With both wet and AGM batteries, discharging them more than 50% will severely compromise their life span.

 A fully charged wet battery will read 12.6V or higher.
 One 50% discharged the voltage will be around 12.06.
 Most sources I read recommend that resting voltage should never get much below 12.3V to maintain optimum battery life.
 Sure, you can discharge your battery deeper if needed, but you’ll be replacing it much sooner.